What Is The Crisis Care Program?

 This program is designed for individuals that have run out of safe options, it is a last resort program for individuals experiencing crisis and are unable to care for their animals temporarily.
 Some important information about the program:

-- Crisis includes events such as disasters as loss of house due to fire or flooding, sudden hospitalization due to a car accident, or other medical emergencies including but not limited to a heart attack, stroke, broken hips, and mental health.
+- Crisis includes events such as natural disasters, loss of house due to fire or flooding, sudden hospitalization due to medical emergencies and/or mental health.

 - Individuals entering into a recovery program or rehab centre may also qualify for the program depending on the individual circumstances.

 - It is required that if there are families or friends in the individuals life that can take responsibility for boarding at a kennel or veterinary clinic or care for the animal that all these options are exhausted before admittance into the program will be considered.

 - In some cases, surrendering the animal may be strongly suggested.